 For example, Credit Union of America offers members a choice of CDs:

-• The On-My-Terms Certificate costs just $500 to open and offers increasing APYs on terms between three months and five years.
-With dividends paid monthly for terms of a year or more, it’s a great place to start a savings nest egg for yourself or a loved one.
+- Traditional Term Certificates cost just $500 to open and offer increasing APYs on terms between three months and five years.
+With dividends paid monthly, it’s a great place to start a savings nest egg for yourself or a loved one.

 Are CDs a Good Investment?